SondosAlaaeldin/Auto-Scoring-Project/README.md

 Before feature extraction, the data was carefully cleaned to avoid introducing noise into the scoring process:

-- Removed annotations (e.g., text inside parentheses and brackets)
+- Removed annotations (e.g., text inside parentheses and unintended texts inside brackets e.g.[cough])
 - Ensured that only the actual linguistic content was evaluated

-This step is critical, as even minor artifacts can distort similarity scores and grammar analysis.
+This step is critical, as even minor artifacts can affect similarity scores and grammar analysis.

 ---